- Evolution of Quality Management Methods

-The Quality Assurance strategies have changed.
+The Quality Assurance strategies have changed in today’s time.
 The ones that existed back in the 1980s have crossed several strides to keep up with the changing requirements of the software development and delivery approaches and cycle.

 The present case, popularized as continuous testing, is dominated by the Agile and CI/CD approach.
-Even after being denoted as one of the most developed stages of software QA testing, continuous testing brings some key challenges in Quality Assurance processes:
+Even after being denoted as one of the most developed stages of software testing using artificial intelligence, continuous testing brings some key challenges in Quality Assurance workflow processes:

 - Siloed automation

-- An absence of end to end requirements visibility
+- Absence of end to end requirements visibility

 - The high volume of test

 To solve these issues, the industry must move to autonomous testing which ensures a zero-touch QA.